 Class members must meet the following criteria:

-- They covered by a health benefit plan governed by the Employee Retirement Income Security Act of 1974 (ERISA), where the plan required that covered services be provided in accordance with generally accepted standards of medical practice.
+- They had a health benefit plan governed by the Employee Retirement Income Security Act of 1974 where the plan required that covered services be provided in accordance with generally accepted standards of medical practice.

-- They had a request for coverage of residential treatment services for a behavioral health disorder denied for lack of medical necessity by Anthem UM Services Inc. on or after April 29, 2017.
+- Anthem UM Services Inc. denied their request for coverage of residential treatment services for a behavioral health disorder for lack of medical necessity by on or after April 29, 2017.

 - They received a denial based on Anthem’s Clinical UM guidelines or the MCG guidelines for residential behavioral health level of care.